Towards the simulation of higher-order quantum resources: a general type-theoretic approach: Introduction

 Although static and dynamical resources are of distinct kinds, they are not separate in a practical sense, because certain quantum protocols make it possible to use a static resource to simulate a dynamical resource, or \textit{vice versa}.
 In effect, such a protocol allows one kind of resource to be converted into the other.
 For example, this is the case in the teleportation protocol \cite{bennettTeleportingUnknownQuantum1993}, in which one entangled state is converted into a noiseless channel.
-But there are many other such protocols \cite{devetakDistillingCommonRandomness2004,devetakResourceFrameworkQuantum2008}.
+But there are many other such protocols \cite{devetakDistillingCommonRandomness2004,devetakResourceFrameworkQuantum2008}, such as entanglement distribution, in which a quantum channel is turned into a quantum entangled state.
 This leads to inevitable tradeoffs between static and dynamical resources in information processing tasks, and so we need theoretical methods that treat them on a common ground, instead of separate methodologies.

-Static and dynamical resources are only two levels of a much larger hierarchy.
+Static and dynamical resources are only two orders of a much larger hierarchy.
 The same reasoning that leads us to consider the manipulation of channels by superchannels also invites us to consider all feasible ways of manipulating superchannels.
-This leads to level two of the hierarchy: superchannels as objects being transformed by an even ``higher'' form of quantum protocol (for lack of a commonly accepted name, and despite the awkwardness, these could be called ``supersuperchannels'').
-In fact, there is no theoretical reason to stop at any particular level: for any number \( n \), we may define level \( n + 1 \) by making its objects the transformations of level \( n \), and making its transformations all feasible ways of manipulating those objects.
-Thus, the full hierarchy includes infinitely many levels.
-In order to capture the full possibilities of quantum protocols, we need a theoretical methodology that applies to protocols at all levels.
+This leads to order two of the hierarchy: superchannels as objects being transformed by an even ``higher'' form of quantum protocol (for lack of a commonly accepted name, and despite the awkwardness, these could be called ``supersuperchannels'').
+In fact, there is no theoretical reason to stop at any particular order: for any number \( n \), we may define order \( n + 1 \) by making its objects the transformations of order \( n \), and making its transformations all feasible ways of manipulating those objects.
+Thus, the full hierarchy includes infinitely many orders.
+In order to capture the full possibilities of quantum protocols, we need a theoretical methodology that applies to protocols at all orders.